 Guyanese parsad is connected to all of my memories of my grandmother Evelyn.
 She was a Hindu and made sweets for every Hindu holiday and all of her poojahs or jhandis.
 I have fond memories of her preparing parsad on the fireside.

 The parsad at poojahs (ceremonial worship) came in a brown paper bag that was always stained by the grease from the ghee.
 I have a very distinct memory of the contents of this greasy brown paper bag.
-There was parsad, half of a small banana, a piece of watermelon, some pomegranate seeds, and other sweets.
+There was parsad, half of a small banana, a piece of watermelon, sometimes a piece of ice apple (American apples) some pomegranate seeds, and other sweets.
 I can still taste that banana and watermelon with little bits of parsad stuck to it.

 Now I can take that nostalgia and share this parsad dessert with you!